Interdisciplinary Marine Conservation

 - College Transcripts

-Students accepted into this program will take the 2 courses alongside Scripps Institution of Oceanography(SIO) Master of Advanced Studies (MAS) degree in Marine Biodiversity and Conservation (MBC) students.
+Students accepted into this program will take the two courses alongside Scripps Institution of Oceanography(SIO) graduate students in the Master of Advanced Studies (MAS) program in Marine Biodiversity and Conservation (MBC).
 The program will be completed over the established 9-week summer period (June 26- August 28, 2026), by taking the two required classes SIO-295S and SIO-295LS.

 To begin your application, click on the "Apply Now" button on the certificate page.
 If you do not already have an Application Portal and a My Extension student account, you will be prompted to create one for each to complete your application.
 Once submitted, your application cannot be changed.
 You can track the progress of your application at My Extension.